intershop/intershop-pwa/docs/guides/migrations.md

 The `footer.content` localization key was replaced for most of its content by a CMS manageable content include `include.footer.content.pagelet2-Include` that is available from ICM 7.10.38.9-LTS.

+For better Search Engine Optimization the route formate and route handling for products, categories, and content pages has been reworked.
+All these routes now contain hierarchies and have different id markers.
+For categories it was changed from `cat` to `ctg` and for products from `sku`to `prd`.
+This way, it is intended to have less conflicts and limitations with potential category/product ids, e.g., 'cats' or 'skunks'.

 ## 2.3 to 2.4

 The PWA 2.4 contains an Angular update to version 13.3.10 and many other dependencies updates.